 We're a proud member of ABTOT, this ensures you have full peace of mind when booking your tours with us.

-- Flight inclusive packages that commence outside of the UK and Republic of Ireland, which are sold to customers outside of the UK and Republic of Ireland.
+- flight inclusive packages that commence outside of the EU, which are sold to customers outside of the EU.

-1, 2 and 3 provides for a refund in the event you have not yet travelled.
-1 and 3 provides for repatriation.
-Please note that bookings made outside the UK and Republic of Ireland are only protected by ABTOT when purchased directly with Base Camp Trading Ltd, trading as Basecamp.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made outside the EU are only protected by ABTOT when purchased directly with Basecamp.